Financial Policies (Continued)

 By action of the Board of Trustees of the University, a diploma or transcript (official or unofficial) may not be released until the following criteria are met:

 The student’s account is paid in full.

-The student has paid any short-term loan cosigned by WWU.
+The student has paid off any short-term loan cosigned by WWU.

-The student’s loan exit interview is complete.
+The student’s loan exit interviews are complete.
 (Diploma only).

 To expedite the release of transcripts, diplomas, and other legal documents, a money order, credit card payment, or certified check should be sent to cover the balance of the student’s account.
 Requests for transcripts must be made in writing, signed by the student, and either faxed or mailed to the Office of Academic Records.